NethServer/nethsecurity-docs/custom_openvpn_tunnel.rst

     chmod 644 /etc/openvpn/myvpn.ovpn
     chown root:root /etc/openvpn/myvpn.ovpn

-3. Create a New OpenVPN Client Configuration in UCI
+3. Create a new OpenVPN Client configuration in UCI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Add a new OpenVPN section in the UCI database called *myvpn*, link the configuration file to this section and enable the VPN ::